Ireland-Scotland day 8 - Rock of Cashel & Dromoland Castle

 When we arrived in Ennis, Mary and I knocked on the B&B door around 5 pm, and the owner's stand-in host was beside himself, a total basket case, barely able to talk, because County Clare was ahead, with only a few minutes left in the game.

 We saw the last 2 minutes on TV and County Clare put the game away with a minute or so to go & held on to win, 27 to 23.
-Like in any European soccer game, the fans went utterly nuts for a long time.
+L

-The host once calmed said the B&B owner Mary & her son were at the match, in Dublin, a two hour drive away.
+The host once calmed down said the B&B owner Mary was at the National match in Dublin, a two hour drive away.
 He said he knows almost all of the players on the County Clare team, because they are locals, many being firemen.

-But it was a big deal, because shortly thereafter the town blew up.
-When Mary and I soon drove downtown to a dinner spot, three minutes away, we were surrounded by a sea of sports-crazed revelers, hanging out of car windows, screaming, with horns blaring.
+The town blew up and when Mary and I drove downtown to a dinner spot, three minutes away, we were surrounded by a sea of sports-crazed revelers, hanging out of car windows, screaming, with horns blaring.

-Once inside the subdued-noise restaurant, Mary and I toasted to our good fortune to have made it to Ireland, the land of our ancestors, for one week.
+Once inside the subdued-noise restaurant, Mary and I toasted to our good fortune to have made it to Ireland, the land of our ancestors.
 We enjoyed great food & shared a bottle of red wine.

-The next morning after driving Mary to Shannon Airport, I met Doris & Paul back at Dromoland Castle, and we walked the ground.
+The next morning after driving Mary to Shannon Airport, I met Doris & Paul back at Dromoland Castle, and we walked the grounds.

 unscripted Doris & Paul

-On the Sunday evening turbo-prop ride from Shannon Airport to GLA, we climbed above the clouds & it was nice to see the sun again.
+On Sunday evening we had a turbo-prop plane from Shannon Airport to Glasgow, climbing above the clouds & seeing the sun again.

-go to next page Scotland part 1 - Glasgow & Stirling
+go to day 9 - Glasgow & Stirling

 return to Ireland Scotland Index